Classifying phases protected by matrix product operator symmetries using matrix product states: Classification of phases

-In this section we show that MPSs with different classes of $L$-symbols belong to distinct phases.
-We do so by using Ref.\cite{Schuch11}, where the authors show that a continuous gapped path of local Hamiltonians $H_\gamma$ results in a continuous deformation of the tensor $A_\gamma$ in every block.
-Such deformation will induce a continuous change of how the action tensors act on the virtual level, which will end up in not changing the class of the $L$-symbols.
+In this section we show that Hamiltonians which remain invariant under the same fusion category and whose MPS ground spaces (satisfying Eq.\ \eqref{fusiontensors2}) are characterized by different classes of $L$-symbols belong to distinct phases.

+We will show that a continuous change of the MPS tensor, which is invariant under the same symmetry operators, will modify the action tensors in such a way that the new $L$-symbols belong to the same class as the previous one.
+This shows that a continuous transformation of the MPS cannot change the class of the $L$-symbols, so that MPSs with inequivalent $L$-symbols cannot be connected via a well-behaved path.
+Crucially, a continuous gapped path of local parent Hamiltonians $H(\gamma)$ induces a continuous transformation of the tensor in every block, see Ref.\ \cite{Schuch11}.
+Therefore, the impossibility of connecting MPSs implies the impossibility of connecting the corresponding parent Hamiltonians and then the inequivalence of their symmetric phases.

+We remark that the path that is used in this section refers to the embedding path in the definition of phase \ref{defphase}.
+Then, by assumption, the symmetry operators are the same along such path.

-We start by fixing a point $\gamma$ and study the continuity of the tensor $A_\gamma$ in some environment $\gamma+d\gamma$, see Ref.\cite{Schuch11}.
-We consider a continuous change of the tensor in the form $A_{\gamma +d\gamma} = A_{\gamma }+dA$ for every block and we further assume that the bond dimension does not change.
-We can write the following equation:
+We start by fixing a point $\gamma$ of the path, and study the continuity of the tensor $A(\gamma)$ in some environment $\gamma+d\gamma$.
+We consider a continuous change of the tensor in the form $A({\gamma +d\gamma}) = A({\gamma })+dA$ for every block, and we assume for now that the bond dimension does not change.
+The final goal is to compare the $L$-symbols of $A({\gamma +d\gamma})$ and $A({\gamma})$, since both corresponding MPSs are symmetric under the same symmetry operators.
+We first consider the following equation:

-Since one can fix an inverse tensor such that it is continuous we can find without loss of generality a basis change, where $V_{a,x}^{y,i}$ is also continuous (using the fact that the action tensors are linearly independent).
-Let us absorb this basis change and we assume first that the action tensors are differentiable:
+where we have used equations \eqref{fusiontensors2} and \eqref{leftinv}.
+Since one can always find a left inverse tensor such that it is continuous we can find without loss of generality a basis change, where $V_{a,x}^{y,i}$ is also continuous (using the fact that the action tensors are linearly independent).
+Let us absorb this basis change and assume (see below for generalization) that the action tensors are differentiable:

 where we have spanned the term in $d\gamma$ using the orthogonal set of action tensors $\{ V_{a,x}^{y,i}, i=1,{\cdots}, M_{a,x}^y\}$ of the subspace of the block $y$.
 Due to the associativity of the MPO action on the MPS blocks, a new ${L}'$-symbol can be defined: